mattsta/mpreg/README.md

 Do you need results?
 Everywhere?
 Guaranteed?
 Then you need MPREG!

+Status: This is/was a demo proof of concept for a network-enabled multi-function-call dependency resolver with custom function topologies on every request.
+It is missing many features to make it more usable, but I still haven't found anything else equivalent.
+A similar system is the nice https://github.com/pipefunc/pipefunc but it is designed around running local things or running in "big cluster mode" so it doesn't meet the "gossip cluster group hierarchy low latency late-binding dependency resolution" ideas I was exploring here.

 ## What is it?

 `mpreg` allows you to define a distributed cluster multi-call function topology across multiple processes or servers so you can run your requests against one cluster endpoint and automatically receive results from your data anywhere in the cluster.